-If you were asked the question, "What would happen if you placed a metal into water?" you may expect the answer to be "nothing" or "it would sink".
+If you were asked the question, "What would happen if you placed a metal into water?" you might expect the answer to be "Nothing" or "It would sink".

-The alkali metals are found in group one of the periodic table (the pink column in the periodic table below).
+The alkali metals are found in Group 1 of the Periodic Table (the pink column in the Periodic Table below).
 All the alkali metals are stored in oil or an unreactive gas such as argon to prevent them from reacting with the moisture in the air.

 They react very strongly with water to produce hydrogen gas and an alkali (metal hydroxide).
 This is shown in the equation below:

 This reaction is very vigorous and usually involves lots of smoke, flames and can even involve explosions.
-The metals become more reactive as you travel down group one, so we will start at the top of group one with Lithium.
+The metals become more reactive as you travel down Group 1, so we will start at the top of the group with lithium.

 Note how the lithium floats on top of the water because it has a low density.

 Sodium is more reactive than lithium and will produce yellow flames when placed in water.